 Protect your organization from all threats - not just malware - even when computers and servers aren’t connected to the internet.
 Start your free trial and deploy CrowdStrike Falcon within minutes to start receiving full threat protection.

-CrowdStrike Falcon is ranked 1st in Endpoint Protection for Business (EPP) with 50 reviews while SentinelOne is ranked 2nd in Endpoint Protection for Business (EPP) with 28 reviews.
-CrowdStrike Falcon is rated 8.8, while SentinelOne is rated 9.2.
+CrowdStrike Falcon is ranked 1st in EPP (Endpoint Protection for Business) with 49 reviews while SentinelOne is ranked 3rd in EPP (Endpoint Protection for Business) with 50 reviews.
+CrowdStrike Falcon is rated 8.8, while SentinelOne is rated 9.0.
 The top reviewer of CrowdStrike Falcon writes "Speeds up the data collection for our phishing playbooks dramatically".
 On the other hand, the top reviewer of SentinelOne writes "Made a tremendous difference in our ability to protect our endpoints and servers".
-CrowdStrike Falcon is most compared with Microsoft Defender for Endpoint, Cortex XDR by Palo Alto Networks, Darktrace, Carbon Black CB Defense and Fortinet FortiEDR, whereas SentinelOne is most compared with Microsoft Defender for Endpoint, Darktrace, Cortex XDR by Palo Alto Networks and Carbon Black CB Defense.
+CrowdStrike Falcon is most compared with Microsoft Defender for Endpoint, Cortex XDR by Palo Alto Networks, Darktrace, Trend Micro Deep Security and Trend Micro XDR, whereas SentinelOne is most compared with Microsoft Defender for Endpoint, Darktrace, Cortex XDR by Palo Alto Networks, Bitdefender GravityZone Ultra and Carbon Black CB Defense.
 See our CrowdStrike Falcon vs. SentinelOne report.